Use ATX PSU With HP Proprietary PSU Desktop (& Add a GPU)

 • Look for at least 2 amps on the 5v VSB rail.
 Should not be a problem on modern supplies.

 • The HP desktop will be powered solely off the 12v rail unlike most PC's.
-As GPU's also rely on the 12v rail look for a supply with a hefty 12v rail rating or multiple 12v rails.
+As GPU's also rely on the 12v rail look for a supply with a hefty 12v rail rating.

 2: Boost converter:

 • I used a MT3608.
 Xl6009 is another common choice.
-Look for one that supplies at least 1 amp on output.
+Look for one with at least 1 amp output.

 • If using USB ports while PC is off/asleep one with higher amperage is recommended.

 • Needs to work with a 5v input & 12v output.
-Most should suffice.
+Most will suffice.

 3: 4-PIn CPU Power extension cable:

-• Make sure to get one long enough to reach from the converter board you are going to make to the 4 pin connector on the motherboard closest the 7 pin connector.
+• Get one long enough to reach from the converter board you are going to make to the 4 pin connector on the motherboard closest the 7 pin connector.

-• You will only need the male end, so any cable with a male 4 pin connector will suffice.
-Can even cut one off the original HP PSU.
+• You will only need the male end.
+Any cable with a male 4 pin connector will suffice.
+Can even cut it off the original HP PSU.

 4: 2 x relay modules: